JonasPrimbs/oidc-e2ea-server/README.md

 ### 3. Configure Deployment

-Go to the generated `~/oidc-e2ea-server/.env` file and configure the following parameters:
+Go to the generated `/.env` file and configure the following parameters:

 - `OP_HOST=<your-hostname>` the host/domain name of your server.
 Default is `op.localhost`.
 - `REALM_NAME=<your-realm-name>` the name of your preferred Keycloak realm.
 Default is `ridt`.

-You can leave these settings at default.
+For a local deployment, you can leave these settings at default.

 ### 4. Initial Infrastructure Start